vespa-engine/sample-apps/operations/basic-search-on-gke/README.md

 for more information on the basic single container example.
 Also see [Vespa quick start using Kubernetes](https://docs.vespa.ai/en/vespa-quick-start-kubernetes.html).

-Containers running Vespa should have minimum 6B memory available.
+Containers running Vespa should have minimum 4 GB memory available.
 Refer to [Docker memory](https://docs.vespa.ai/en/operations/docker-containers.html#memory) for details and troubleshooting.